kubernetes/committee-security-response/email-templates.md

 # Kubernetes Security Process Email Templates

-This is a collection of email templates to handle various situations the PST needs to handle.
+This is a collection of email templates to handle various situations the PSC needs to handle.

 ## Security Fix Announcement